I volunteered for different causes, when I was in the states including working for Occupational Therapy or O.T. as it is called.

 designed by Ed.

-designed by Ed.
+Designed and built by Ed.
 An easel to hold paper, to print on that could be adjusted up or down.
+Great idea.
+Things we take for granted, people with limited mobility have lots of problems with.

-designed by me and built by me but I wanted both our names on it.
-I also designed all kinds of other things which are not here but I will make new ones here.
+Designed by me and built by me but I wanted both our names on it.
+THIS WAS CALLED THE PRENTKE BUBIK ARM I also designed all kinds of other things which are not here but I will make new ones here.
 A cup and cell phone holder.
 I was 32 here

 My resume is at www.iwantToWork.ca